SEESolutions-it/DpdlEngine/README.md

 	- The compilation of DpdlPackets via Dpdl code definition files (ex. dpdl_PHONEBOOK.c) is available only in the registered version of Dpdl

-	- The Dpdl API function DPDLAPI_createThread only allows 2 thread instances

-	- The Dpdl API function DPDLAPI_execCode and DPDLAPI_execScriptCode only allows 2 scripting engine instances